nikolayrk/discord-peter/README.md

 - Uses Google's Gemini AI for natural language generation
 - Understands and describes images shared in chat
 - Supports conversation context through message replies
+- Has a 1% chance of responding to any message, even without a mention
 - Natural typing simulation with adaptive delays
 - Handles multi-paragraph responses
 - Containerized for easy deployment
+- Helm chart for easy deployment to Kubernetes

 ## Prerequisites